seock04/Uncertainty-Handler/Toastmasters/Pathway/Effective Coaching/Level5/Path Completion.md

 ### Describe the impact of being a Toastmaster.
-> Write about how Toastmasters has affected your life.
 * Establish Good habit of self learning cycle with people
 * Build good community where I want to live in
 * How to be supportive and positive